romanpitak/romanpitak.github.io/_posts/2014-11-12-why-the-long-options.md

     Nobody really needs a short answer when looking to understand something.
     When I'm writing a script (or a blog post), chances are somebody is going to (have to) look at it at some point.
-    Whether a devoted reader or an unlucky colleague (or me) two years from now, long switches are like helpful little inline documentation.
+    Whether a devoted reader or an unlucky colleague (or me) two years from now, long switches are like helpful little inline documentation

 ---

 Short answer - [Readability](http://en.wikipedia.org/wiki/Readability).